 Schumer, McConnell spar over Dems' S1 election bill during rare committee appearance: 'Shame!'

-Schumer pushes For the People Act, says 'shame, shame, shame' of GOP
+Schumer is pushing the For the People Act, lashes out against GOP efforts to stop it

-Senate Minority Leader Mitch McConnell and Majority Leader Chuck Schumer Wednesday launched broadsides against each other in a hearing on S.1, the controversial Democratic-backed elections bill that would make sweeping changes to how American elections work.
+Senate Minority Leader Mitch McConnell and Majority Leader Chuck Schumer Wednesday launched broadsides against each other in a hearing on S.1, the controversial Democratic-backed elections bill that would make sweeping changes to how Americans elect their leaders.

 "Shame, shame, shame," Schumer, D-N.Y., said while referring to GOP efforts to tighten voting rules on the state level in the wake of the 2020 election.
 He said those efforts are a key reason why the bill, officially titled the For the People Act, is needed.